 Feeley, who was on the design team at Lagonda that Brown had also recently acquired, was given the design brief to shake off the pre-war look.

-Aston Martin utilised the new multi-tube frame and high-output four-cylinder engine designed by Claude Hill, a talented engineer of that time, who had been commissioned to design the engine before Brown took over.
+Aston Martin utilised the new multi-tube frame and high-output four-cylinder engine designed by Claude Hill, a talented engineer.
+Hill had been commissioned to revamp the engine design before Brown took over.

-The Aston Martin DB1's design was reasonably typical of open-topped touring cars available immediately after the end of World war Two, with a bulky, four-seater drophead coupe body style, with the car's spare wheel mounted in a pocket in the front wing.
+Despite the design updates, the DB1's design was reasonably typical of open-topped touring cars available immediately after the end of World War Two, with a bulky, four-seater drophead coupe body style, with the car's spare wheel mounted in a pocket in the front wing.

-Although the car was far from being a commercial success, the design and development team at Aston Martin learned a lot from the DB1.
+Although the car was far from being a commercial success, Brown was not unpleased while the design and development team at Aston Martin learned a lot from the DB1.

-Particular engineering elements of the chassis frame, as well as the styling theme of the nose, would be seen again on the car's successor, the DB2.
+Particular engineering elements of the chassis frame and the styling theme of the nose would be seen again on the car's successor, the DB2.